• Home

 As a qualitative researcher, I incorporate intersectional and critical feminist frameworks into my own research, centering the experiences of women of color.
 My current research project incorporates two years of ethnographic data collection in a Las Vegas African hair braiding salon.
 I discuss labor, identity making in the African diaspora, work-family balance, and the racialized politics of appearance for Black women.
 I find that Black women's identity-making process is complex and perceptions of nationhood and Black womeness often impede the process.
 I analyze the techniques used in the salon, by braiders and find that the unique labor provided in the salon is artistic, therapeutic, and reciprocal.
 The child-friendly space also allowed me to analyze how Black women define and carry-out work-family balance through utilization of the hybrid space.
 Lastly, I discuss the political aspects of choosing natural hair styles for both customers and braiders.
 These findings provide a look inside the lived experiences of women of African diaspora and insight into some of the most significant parts of their identities.

-Course Offerings:
+Graduate Ethnographic Series Course Offerings:

-Principles of Ethnography (Graduate Series 1)
+Principles of Ethnography 1 of 2

 Contact me